dafer45/TBTK/doc/Manual.md

 These strings can then be written to file or passed as arguments to the constructor for the corresponding class to recreate a copy of the original object.
 TBTK also contains a class called Resources, which allows for very general input and output of strings, including reading data immediately from the web.
 In combination these two techniques allows for very flexible export and import of data that essentially allows large parts of the current state of the program to be stored in permanent memory.
-The goal is to make almost every class serializeable.
+The goal is to make almost every class serializable.
-This would essentialy allow a program to be serialized in the middle of execution and restarted at a later time, or allow for truely distributed applications to communicate their current state accross the internet.
+This would essentially allow a program to be serialized in the middle of execution and restarted at a later time, or allow for truly distributed applications to communicate their current state across the Internet.
 However, this is a future vision not yet fully reached.

 Finally, TBTK also contains a FileParser that can parse a structured parameter file and create a ParameterSet.